vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --address-prefix $PRIVATE_ENDPOINTS_SUBNET_CIDR
    ```

-1. Assign the Owner role-based access control (RBAC) role to the Azure Service Provider for Spring Cloud access in the scope of the newly created virtual network.
+1. Assign the Owner role-based access control (RBAC) role to the Azure Service Provider for Spring Apps access in the scope of the newly created virtual network.
 This will allow the resource provider to create its resources in the service-runtime-subnet and apps-subnet subnets.
-The GUID used in the second command is the service provider id for Azure Spring Cloud.
+The GUID used in the second command is the service provider id for Azure Spring Apps.

    > **Note**: The `export MSYS_NO_PATHCONV=1` must be included to address an issue with implementing role assignment when using Azure CLI in Git Bash shell, as documented on [GitHub](https://github.com/Azure/azure-cli/issues/16317).